rsharanesh2002/PSRV32/README.md

   - Memory Access (MEM)
   - Writeback (WB)

-The Verilog code for each of the stages and their internal sub-modules shall included as .v files.
+- [ ] The Verilog code for each of the stages and their internal sub-modules shall included as .v files.
-**??
-Inorder to overcome the dependencies resulting into hazards, we have to include a Hazard Detection Unit (To stall) and a Data Forwarding Unit (To forward) the data. ??**
+- [ ] Inorder to overcome the dependencies resulting into hazards, we have to include a Hazard Detection Unit (To stall) and a Data Forwarding Unit (To forward) the data.

+### Reference
-ADD LINK - Reference - Computer Organization and Design by Hennessy and Patterson
+1. Computer Organization and Design by Hennessy and Patterson

-##### Developers
+#### Developers
 Phani Jayanth J
 Sharanesh R